kelloggm/wpi-paper/experiments/experimental-procedure.md

 that your $CHECKERFRAMEWORK environment variable is set, because that is used in some of the steps of the experimental procedure below.

+Use for small projects only, a good example project is (https://github.com/plume-lib/require-javadoc).
+Example input for tools can be found in (/main/experiments/inferred-annos-counter/inputExamples)

 The procedure:

 1. Fork and then clone the project, and checkout the commit in the